 - 1 cup yellow or white onions, peeled and cubed

 - 2 cups sweet winter squash, peeled and cubed

 - 2 tablespoon white miso or to taste

 - 1/2 cup corn kernels-may use organic frozen

 - 5 sprigs fresh parsley for garnish

-- Warm or one-inch of water oil in soup pot on medium heat.
+- Warm oil or one-inch water in soup pot on medium heat.
 Place the onion in the pot and sauté in oil for 4-5 minutes.
 Add squash and sauté with the onion for 2 minutes.